usagirei/PSO2_SymbolArt_ThumbnailHandler/README.md

 Droping one or more .sar files into the executable will create a 1:1 (usually 192x96, or 32x32) .png file of it, For precise size control, run it from a command prompt or script file

-Passing a number as parameter will change the out size for the subsequent arguments
+Passing a number as parameter will change the out size for the subsequent arguments, if this number is negative, high-resolution rendering will be done, see images above for an example.

 Examples: